NathanJPhillips/typed-github-api/typed-github-api/README.md

 # Typed GitHub API
 This is another client for GitHub API, this one written in Typescript.
 It includes support for WebHooks using Express.

-**This API client is not yet finished, only install it if you're planning on extending it.**

 ## Example usage

 This is how to set up a Web hook to receive notifications for issues being changed.